Sonic Unleashed (Xbox 360)

 Control tutorials similar to those in the 'Loading' folder, likely based on them.
 These are against a brighter background and use images of a real 360 controller, but are otherwise pretty much the same, missing controls and all.

 Japanese versions of the above.
-The differences aren't just in terms of language, either; this version goes back to the vector art of the controller, only this time it's not strangely fading out the right controller handle.
+The differences aren't just in terms of language, either; this version goes back to the vector art of the controller, only this time it's not strangely fading out the right controller handle, this applies to some on the PlayStation 3 version but it isn't as visible.

 Earlier versions of the same controller tutorial - there's a lot more to unpack here;

 - The button assignments are mostly the same, but the Werehog's controls finally label the right stick for camera control!
 It sacrifices the triggers for running, though.

 - The Werehog render is very crude, containing a model which appears to be unfinished and better matches some of the pre-release images for this game (earlier versions used a model closer to that of the Wii version).